habitat-sh/habitat/www/source/blog/2018-02-21-Habitat-Helm.html.md

 So, for the purposes of this Helm demo to work locally, you now need to do:

-* Be in the same directory as your compiled habitat-operator (i.e. habitat-operator)
 * Start minikube with RBAC enabled: `minikube start --extra-config=apiserver.Authorization.Mode=RBAC`
 * Tell your machine's Docker daemon to use minikube's instead: `eval $(minikube docker-env)`